Top 11 Things to Do in Little India Singapore (New Guide)

 Journey through eye-catching stalls of Little India Arcade

-Little India Arcade is a beautiful representation of a traditional shopping centre.
-This 20th-century building highlights the rich Indian culture through its assortment of stalls.
+Little India Arcade is a traditional shopping center that showcases Indian culture with its variety of stalls.

 Little India Arcade Goods